dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 The difference I'm describing is between a _local_ and a _global_ optimization process.
 Importantly, though, a global perspective, such as knowing that there is a cliff on the other side of some valley, is rare when attacking neural networks because of the high dimensionality of the inputs.

-Thus, iso-response contour _curvature_ provides part of the story of adversarial suceptiblity, and iso-response contour _spacing_ provides another part.
+Thus, iso-response contour _curvature_ provides part of the story of adversarial susceptibility, and iso-response contour _spacing_ provides another part.
-No one has provided a complete picture of adversarial volnerability using iso-response geometry, and so we do not know if there are more aspects to consider.
+No one has provided a complete picture of adversarial vulnerability using iso-response geometry, and so we do not know if there are more aspects to consider.
 However, there has been some [excellent progress](https://infoscience.epfl.ch/record/229872/files/spm_preprint.pdf) recently.
 Hopefully this post increased your understanding and demonstrated yet another way that the geometry of a neuron's response surface can teach us about how that neuron processes its inputs.